FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

     ![Prefix Commands](assets/creating-a-bot/prefix-commands.png){: style="width: 100%"}
     !!! warning "Warning"
         If you don't call `bot.process_commands(message)` in the `on_message` event, the bot will not process commands the way it is supposed to.
 This means that the bot will not respond to commands.

+    !!! note "Greedy Arguments"
+        If you want to pass multiple arguments to a command, you can use the `*` operator.
+The `*` operator marks the parameter after it as a greedy argument.
+This means that the parameter will consume all the arguments passed to the command.

+        ```python
+        @bot.command()
+        async def echo(ctx: commands.Context, *, message: str) -> None:
+            await ctx.send(message)
+        ```
+        In the above example, the `message` parameter will consume all the arguments passed to the command.
+This also means that any parameter after the `message` parameter will cause an error due to missing arguments.

+        A thing to note however is that this specific behavior is only with respect to `discord.py` and not Python itself.
+In Python, any parameters defined after a `*` operator are considered keyword-only arguments.
 === "Slash Commands"
     ```python
     import os